 That’s right, peace and quiet.
 Las Vegas is actually mostly like living in the suburbs of any other city, apart from when you take a stroll down the strip, which is where you will find the quint-essential, neon-soaked Las Vegas experience.

 But, other than that, all the best neighborhoods in Las Vegas are the very definition of the suburbs.
 On top of this, the vast majority of neighborhoods are safe and boast relatively low crime rates compared to other areas in the nation.

 As for the weather, It tends to get pretty hot in the summer (as you might expect), with temperatures sometimes going over 100°F (38°C), while the winter months get as low as 38°F (3°C).
 However, most commercial property management Las Vegas agents will recommend that you get a house with a pool, so you can kick back, relax, and enjoy the scenery.

 The thing is, the best Las Vegas neighborhoods are not necessarily the most expensive (depending on your taste and budget).
+You will also need to check Nevada property records to confirm that you are up to date on any deed, title, and tax information.
 The median house price tends to fluctuate around $300,000, which is pretty reasonable considering you’d be living near stars such as Nicolas Cage, Celine Dion, Floyd Mayweather, and Mike Tyson.
 With that said, let’s go over the six neighborhoods we deemed as the best places to live in Las Vegas.